-\chapterinitial{THE INTRODUCTION} As the development of Big Data, scientific computing encompasses more disciplines and are much more complex than before.
-Cloud Computing offers many convenient infrastructures which have been proven useful in scientific experiment scenario.
-For example, some highly parallel experiments can be done on Cloud Serveless with affordable cost \cite{jonas19}.
-There are also other emerging domains which are related to scientific computational experiment.
-These experiments require more dedicated toolchains, specific workflow and expensive computational resources which put new challenge on experiment reproducibility.
+With the development of cloud computing, computational scientific experiments encompass more disciplines and are much more complex than before.
+Cloud computing offers many convenient architectures which has been proven useful in scientific experiment scenario.
+For example, some highly paralleled experiments can be done on Cloud Serveless with affordable cost \cite{niu2019leveraging}.
+There are other emerging domains like Big Data which are related to computational scientific experiment.
+These experiments require more dedicated toolchains, specific workflow and expensive computational resources, which put new challenges on experiment reproducibility.

+Besides these traditional challenges, many experiments, especially in hardware related domain, are conducted on embedded devices.
+Reproducing these experiments are more difficult than simulation-only ones since other researchers may not share exactly the same model \cite{report2017}.
+The scale, running time and platform of experiments vary so greatly that it is hard to find a one-fit-all solution for the experiment reproducibility problem.

-To solve the reproducibility issue, there are three kinds of approaches: Tools, Platform and Methodology.
-Many tools \cite{greff2017sacred} are provided, which can capture the running environment information or storing the experiment results.
-These tools are valuable but may suffer from bad-maintainability and difficult configuration.
-Indeed, they are made by domain specific scientists, not by experienced full-time software engineers.
+To solve the reproducibility issue, there are three kinds of approaches: tools-oriented, platform-oriented and methodology-oriented.
+For tools-oriented approach, there are many useful tools, which can capture the running environment information or storing the experiment results \cite{greff2017sacred}.
+The environment capturing functionality is designed since preserving provenance of experiments is essential for reproducibility \cite{freire2018provenance}.
+These tools are valuable but may suffer from bad maintainability and difficult configuration.
+Indeed, they are made by domain-specific scientists, not by experienced full-time software engineers.
 These tools can store the experiment results, which requires users to configure the database locally but researchers may not be experienced in database.
-Also the local data is difficult to share.
-Furthermore, most of these tools are not programming language neutral, which means researchers cannot use them in other programming languages.
-Still, something is better than nothing if researchers use these tools to manage their experiment.
+Besides, the local data is difficult to share.
+Furthermore, most of these tools are not programming language and computing architecture neutral, which means researchers cannot use them in other environment.
+Still, something is better than nothing if researchers are able to use these tools to manage their experiment.